Spike-Pentesting/App-witchcraft/README.md

 Those configuration options are explicitally needed, but you can leave as default if you don't know what are you doing.

+# NOTES
+For sabayon vm:
+ensure to have all licenses accepted into your machine adding inside make.conf

+    ACCEPT_LICENSE="*"

+and then run this:

+    ls /usr/portage/licenses -1 | xargs -0 > /etc/entropy/packages/license.accept

+to have all licenses accepted in entropy

 # AUTHOR

 mudler <mudler@dark-lab.net>, skullbocks <skullbocks@dark-lab.net>

+# IRC

+chat.freenode.net - #spike-pentesting-dev

 # COPYRIGHT